code11/engine/docs/docs/quick-start-tutorial/introducing-producers.md

 sidebar_label: Producers
 ---

-[Producer](/docs/api/producer)s are the central entity of Engine.
+[Producer](/docs/api/producer)s are the central concept of Engine.
 Engine recommends that our components should only represent the view, and have as little logic as possible (ideally components should have no logic at all).
 Producers are where logic lives in an Engine app.